gordonty/341-work/week-11-hw/readme.md

     <li>I noticed that my text color against the background colors were making it very hard to read the text.
 I went into my css and changed that.
 I then went to the webpage to see if the new color made the text easier to read.
 It did but my images were gone again.</li>
     <li>No images again.
 I checked the css to make sure I didn't move, delete, or add something someplace it wasn't supposed to be but couldn't find anything.
 I had another class mate look at my code to see if he could find anything.
 He suggested that I move my img-# group infomation below the individual img-# information.
 I tried that but it didn't do anything.
 I then e-mailed Nick Moles to see if he could help me out.
 At the time of writing this on Saturday after noon he had not yet replied.</li>
   </ol>

+  <p>Images update.
+Nick Moles got back to me.
+He stated that the images were working when he tested the webpage.
+I guess my computer just needs a break.</p>